joelnet/articles/articles/2018-11-06---functional-javascript---functors-monads-and-promises/2018-11-06---functional-javascript---functors-monads-and-promises.md

 Now that we understand what it means to be `Mappable`, we can finally understand what a `Functor` is.

-A `Functor` is something that is `Mappable` or something that can be mapped between Categories.
+A `Functor` is something that is `Mappable` or something that can be mapped between objects in a Category.

 An `Array` is `Mappable`, so it is a `Functor`.
 In this example I am taking an `Array of Numbers` and morphing it into an `Array of Strings`.